vonderchild/digital-forensics-lab/Lab 7/README.md

 # What Is Malware Analysis?

-To quote the book “Practical Malware Analysis”:
+To quote the book "Practical Malware Analysis":

 > Malware analysis is the art of dissecting malware to understand how it works, how to identify it, and how to defeat or eliminate it.
-And you don’t need to be an uber-hacker to perform malware analysis.
+And you don't need to be an uber-hacker to perform malware analysis.

 Simply put, malware analysis is the process of analyzing and understanding malicious software in order to identify its behavior, characteristics, and potential impact on a system.